kubernetes/kubernetes/docs/design/provisioning.md

 # Abstract

 This document proposes a model for the configuration and management of dynamically provisioned persistent volumes in Kubernetes.
-Familiarity [Persistent Volumes](../user-guide/persistent-volumes/) is assumed.
+Familiarity with [Persistent Volumes](../user-guide/persistent-volumes/) is assumed.

 There are many kinds and classes of storage.
 Storage can be fast or slow, have different retention policies, be mounted in various ways, be manually created or dynamically provisioned, and more.
 Each storage provider has distinct characteristics.
 Administrators require the ability to define this diversity of storage with a flexible classification system that is easy to configure and easy to consume as an end user.